-The ancient Chinese using inks which were then pressed onto wooden blocks carved with the required shapes, much like a stamp.
-The practice is quite simply reproduction of an image, often to convey some kind of message.
+The ancient Chinese used inks which were then pressed onto wooden blocks carved with the required shapes, much like a stamp.
+The practice is quite simply the reproduction of an image, often to convey some kind of message.
 The quest to do this at the highest possible quality and with pinpoint accuracy is what turned printing into a fine art.
 Even the latest technology in continually renewed in order to spread information and reproduce images at the highest possible quality.
-As this industry took shaped and grew there has been another element added into the mix, demand.
-The goalposts have now changed, not only is printing reaching for perfection, it also wants it to been printed yesterday.
+As this industry took shape and grew there has been another element added into the mix, demand.
+The goalposts have now changed, not only is printing reaching for perfection, it also wants it to be printed yesterday.

 The Modern Day